Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Introduction

 Decomposing challenging tasks into intermediate steps has proven effective in guiding LLMs to emulate successful human workflows in various coding tasks (e.g., splitting planning and implementation for code generation \cite{mascodegenpku, cotcodegenpku} and fault localization and patch generation for debugging \cite{agentless}).
+However, there are few experiences about whether decomposition also helps generate accurate code translations.
 Notably, we observe that \emph{code translation can also benefit from explicitly implementing intermediate steps that emulate human practices in translation}.
-Specifically, human translators often perform \emph{semantic translation} \cite{newmark1981semantictranslation} based on the meaning of the given text, first distilling the intent into a language-agnostic meaning and then rendering it in the target language \cite{newmark1981semantictranslation}.
-Meanwhile, a recent study demonstrates that pseudocode, as a PL-agnostic representation of code intent and logic widely used in textbooks and research papers, can effectively guide code generation across PLs \cite{pseudoeval}.
-Based on these insights, we further recognize that emulating semantic translation for code based on pseudocode can be a solution for the tasks that direct translation struggles with.
-For example, when translating a simple C++ program (\Cref{fig: motivation-cpp2rust}(a)) to Rust, all five studied LLMs (e.g., Qwen2.5-Coder-32B-Instruct) failed to produce an accurate translation via a one-step direct translation (\Cref{fig: motivation-cpp2rust}(b)).
-In comparison, following a clear pseudocode (\Cref{fig: motivation-cpp2rust}(c)) summarized from the original C++ program, these LLMs can successfully implement the original program's functionality in Rust (\Cref{fig: motivation-cpp2rust}(d)).
-However, introducing explicit intermediate steps also has limitations.
-For example, it may introduce noise or suffer from semantic loss during information transmission \cite{incorrectcot}, which may conversely hinder accurate code translation.
-In general, \textit{the effectiveness, advantages, and limitations of such pseudocode-based code translation compared to the commonly adopted direct translation remain unclear}.
+Specifically, human translators often perform \emph{semantic translation} \cite{newmark1981semantictranslation} based on the semantics of the given text, first interpreting its meaning and then rendering the meaning in the target language \cite{newmark1981semantictranslation}.
+In addition, a recent study demonstrates that pseudocode, as a PL-agnostic representation of code intent and logic widely used in textbooks and research papers, can effectively guide code generation across PLs \cite{pseudoeval}.
+Based on these insights, we realize that emulating semantic translation for code based on pseudocode can be a solution for the tasks that direct translation struggles with.
+For example, when translating a simple C++ program (\Cref{fig: motivation-cpp2rust}(a)) to Rust, all five studied LLMs failed to produce an accurate translation via a one-step direct translation (\Cref{fig: motivation-cpp2rust}(b)).
+Meanwhile, following a clear pseudocode (\Cref{fig: motivation-cpp2rust}(c)) summarized from the original C++ program, these LLMs can successfully implement the original program's functionality in Rust (\Cref{fig: motivation-cpp2rust}(d)).
+Nevertheless, \textit{the effectiveness, advantages, and limitations of the promising pseudocode-based code translation approach compared to the commonly adopted direct translation remain unclear}.